-Professor Fenn is the Walter and Lucienne Driskill Professor of Western American History at the University of Colorado Boulder.
-Her field of study is the early American West, focusing on epidemic disease, Native American, and environmental history.
-Her 2001 book Pox Americana: The Great Smallpox Epidemic of 1775-82, unearthed the devastating effects of a smallpox epidemic that coursed across the North American continent during the years of the American Revolution.
-In 2014, Fenn published Encounters at the Heart of the World: A History of the Mandan People, which analyzes Mandan Indian history from 1100 to 1845.
-Fenn is now at work on an expansive biography of Sakagawea, using her life story to illuminate the wider history of the northern plains and Rockies.
-Fenn is also the coauthor, with Peter H. Wood, of Natives and Newcomers: The Way We Lived in North Carolina before 1770, a popular history of early North Carolina which appeared in 1983.
-In April 2015, she was awarded the 2015 Pulitzer Prize in History for her book, “Encounters at the Heart of the World: A History of the Mandan People.”
+Professor Fenn earned her B.A. at Duke and her Ph.D. at Yale.
+Her Pox Americana: The Great Smallpox Epidemic of 1775-82 (Hill & Wang, 2001) unearthed the devastating effects of a smallpox epidemic that coursed across North America during the years of the American Revolution.
+In 2014, Fenn published Encounters at the Heart of the World: A History of the Mandan People (Hill & Wang), which analyzes Mandan Indian history from 1100 to 1845.
+Fenn is also the coauthor, with Peter H. Wood, of Natives and Newcomers: The Way We Lived in North Carolina before 1770 (University of North Carolina Press, 1983) a popular history of early North Carolina.
+Professor Fenn is currently at work on an expansive biography of Sacagawea that uses her life story to illuminate a wider history of the northern plains and Rockies.